cfaabegone/website/pages/docs/features.md

 ## Annoyances

-- Block pop-up windows and prevent window resizing from scripts.
+- Prevent window resizing from scripts.
 - Disable autoplay of media.
 - Disable search suggestions and ads in the urlbar.
 - Remove all the distracting and sponsored content from the home page.